Pallaso

-Pius Mayanja known by his stage name Pallaso is a Ugandan recording artist, songwriter, producer and videographer.
-He sings in Luganda, mixes with English and sometimes Kiswahili.
+Pius Mayanja (born 5 September 1987) known by his stage name Pallaso is a Ugandan recording artist, songwriter, producer and videographer.
 His music genre specialty is Afrobeats, Hip hop, Dancehall, Afropop, and RnB.

 His musical journey started back in 2000 when he started out at Leone Island, a musical group owned by his older brother, Dr. Jose Chameleone.
-He later moved to the US, where he lived for 10 years, before returning to Uganda in 2014.
+He later moved to the US, where he lived for 10 years before returning to Uganda in 2014.
 Upon his return, he set out to establish his now very celebrated musical career, and formed the group, "Team Good Music" which seems to be working well in the Uganda Music Industry.

 Early life

 Pallaso was born on 5 September 1987 at Mulago Hospital to Mr. Gerald Mayanja and Ms. Prossy Mayanja.
 He is one of seven children born to the couple.
-The family spent most of their early years in Kawempe, a Kampala suburb.
-Pallaso comes from a musical family with three of his brothers (Chameleon, Weasel and the late AK47 Mayanja) running reputable musical careers in Uganda.
+The family spent most of their early years in Kawempe, a suburb in Kampala.
+Pallaso comes from a musical family with three of his brothers (Jose Chameleone, Weasel and the late AK47 Mayanja) running reputable musical careers in Uganda.

+His son named nesta vibez who is alro a musician in uganda.